AbGuthrie/goquery/README.md

 ### Running goquery

-Use `go run cmd/main.go` to simply run from the root of the directory, or build a binary if you wish with `go build -o goquery ./cmd/main.go `
+Use `go run cmd/main.go --config ./config.template.json` to simply run from the root of the directory, or build a binary if you wish with `go build -o goquery ./cmd/main.go `

 For a quick demo, try the following commands: